astridx/meinblog/content/posts/leaflet/0willkommen-leaflet.en.md

 Für das Verständnis der Beispiele sind darüber hinaus grundlegende [JavaScript](https://de.wikipedia.org/w/index.php?title=JavaScript_Object_Notation)[^de.wikipedia.org/w/index.php?title=javascript_object_notation] Kenntnisse hilfreich.
 Für die Entwicklung dynamischer Webseiten ist JavaScript unerlässlich.

 > Mit [JavaScript](https://de.wikipedia.org/w/index.php?title=JavaScript_Object_Notation)[^de.wikipedia.org/w/index.php?title=javascript_object_notation] lassen sich kleine Hilfsroutinen und auch komplexen Bibliotheken schreiben.

+## Is it possible to use Openstreetmap in connection with Leaflet DSGVO compliant without consent.

+As a German website owner nowadays it is necessary to deal with the German Data Protection Regulation DSGVO[^dsgvo-gesetz.de/art-1-dsgvo/].
+In customer projects I always make clear that I am not a lawyer, but a web programmer, and do not give legal advice.
+Nevertheless, it is important to me to keep my websites DSGVO-compliant and to refrain from using third-party services, especially if they cache data outside of Europe.
+I also feel that asking for consent before viewing a website is not user-friendly and am looking for a way to avoid this in a DSGVO compliant way.

+Openstreetmap would be a third party service.
+Is it possible to use this in conjunction with Leaflet in a DSGVO compliant way without consent, ergo without an upstream `consent tool`?
+In my research, I keep coming across conflicting information.

+### Do I need a consent tool?

+If you use services that require consent from the user, then there are alternatives to consent tools, ergo: to queries upstream of a website.
+One option is to ask for consent in a targeted way.
+For example, I like to use the way it is done on pages of _spiegel.de_.
+A general 'consent tool' is not available.
+Exclusively before content that requires consent is obtained.
+I see this as a practicable possibility.
+A user is shown all essential content without a barrier and at the same time has the option to activate additional information via consent.
+In our case, the digital map is the additional information.
+Consent is therefore only required when he requests a page with content in the browser that requires consent.

+### Where does the data for Openstreetmap digital maps come from?

+There are often misunderstandings regarding the map providers.
+Openstreetmap.de and Openstreetmap.org are considered to be the same thing.
+But these are different providers.
+I consider here the version of the German top-level domain Openstreetmap.de.

+Openstreetmap.de informs about server locations on the website fossgis.de/wiki/IT-Technik.
+I get to the fossgis.de/wiki/IT-Technik website via openstreetmap.de/faq/#how-can-I-use-the-data, which links to wiki.openstreetmap.org/wiki/FOSSGIS/Server.

+If I read that correctly, it is Potsdam and Hetzner Cloud[^docs.hetzner.com/en/cloud/general/locations/#:~:text=Bisher%20betreiben%20wir%20drei%20Datacenter,wir%20derzeit%20kein%20eigenes%20Datacenter] and that is Europe.

+In my legal opinion, it is therefore sufficient to include a note in your own privacy policy that the website uses services from OpenStreetMap.de and additionally a reference to the privacy policy there.
+This is [fossgis.de/datenschutzerklerkl%C3%A4rung](https://fossgis.de/datenschutzerkl%C3%A4rung/).
+The use of a Consent Tool is not necessary in my eyes.
+I am not a lawyer and share here solely my lay opinion.

+## Own tile server

+From a privacy point of view, it is best to set up your own tile server.
+This way website visitors will not be redirected to a third party provider.
+Another alternative is a proxy.
+With the latter, you control the flow of data without setting up a Tile server yourself.

+For those who only need a limited subset of the world, these options come in handy.
+Both options involve costs and are usually not worthwhile for small projects.
+At least if the map contains the whole world.

 <img src="https://vg07.met.vgwort.de/na/fe9162034db2414897f95f2b64e9cb97" width="1" height="1" alt="">